jialianglj-shk/research-learning-agent/README.md

 The system is designed as a modular, schema-driven agent pipeline:

-User Input
+- User Input
 - Profile & Context
 - Intent Classification
-- Agent Reasoning
-- LLM Interaction
+- Planner (structured plan)
+- Orchestrator (clarify loop / execution control)
+- Generator (final response)
-- Structured Resposne
+- Structured Output

 Each stage is explicit and inspectable, allowing the agent to evolve incrementally toward planning, tool use, and long-term personalization.

 For implementation details and design rationale, see:
 - [`docs/architecture.md`](docs/architecture.md)

-## Running the Agent (Day 2)
+## Running the Agent (Day 3)

 ### Prerequisites
 - `uv` installed